-The Museum of Contemporary Art’s (MOCA) best-in-class energy project more than halved energy use at the facility.
-MOCA’s project was prompted by an Energy Assessment conducted by ABM, which recommended as Engine Control Modules (ECMs) air handler and controls renovations.
+The Museum of Contemporary Art (MOCA) in Downtown Los Angeles houses nearly 5,000 artworks created since 1940, including classic and new masterpieces by contemporary artists.
+MOCA’s best-in-class 2018 energy project more than halved energy use at the facility.
+This project was prompted by an Energy Assessment conducted by ABM, which recommended as Engine Control Modules (ECMs) air handler and controls renovations.

 After the project was completed, MOCA won the 2018 U.S. Department of Energy’s Los Angeles Better Building Challenge (LABBC) Innovation Award for Energy Efficiency.
 This award recognizes a building that has achieved the greatest annual reduction in energy use or that has demonstrated the greatest continued improvement over time.
-Per LABBC: “Utilizing a complex bypass and energy management control scheme, MOCA replaced all 10 air conditioning units with modern equipment, added a new Digital Energy Management System, and replaced all lighting with LED fixtures without shutting down the Museum or varying temperature or humidity by more than 1%.
-Six months following completion, the Museum has reduced its electrical consumption by >50%”.
+6 months following the completion of the project, MOCA had reduced its electrical consumption by more than 50%.